Aziz-Ru/CSE-Degree/Js/React/Components.md

 While class-based components can achieve the same result, they are generally less efficient compared to functional components.
 Therefore, it’s recommended to not use class components for general use.
 ## Props
-  Props(short for properties) are a way to pass data from the parent component to the child component.Props are like function arguments, you can use them as attributes in components.
+  Props(short for properties) are a way to pass data from the parent component to the child component.Props are like function arguments, you can use them as attributes in components.We know that everything in ReactJS is a component and to pass in data to these components, props are used.
+Whenever we call child components from parents we can pass data as props.
+This helps the parent component communicate with the child.
+  - Passing methods as props
+##